SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

 - to connect existing network, bar is low
     - adopt packet switching; gateway: packet switch
 - distributed management was lower goal → the BGP mess
-- IP was split from TCP—TCP was too specific and bad for latency
+- UDP/TCP/IP was split from network control protocol (NCP)—NCP was too specific and bad for latency
+    - goal to support different application
     - when designing, did not anticipate actual challenge
 - protocol loose → realization determine what goes
 - datagram is the basis of Internet flexibility
+    - high utilization: statistical multiplexing
+    - drawback: no guarantee, header overhead, difficult to manage & troubleshoot

 ## *End-to-end arguments in system design*, J. H. Saltzer, D. P. Reed, D. D. Clark